Many or all companies we feature compensate us. Compensation and editorial

 • Benefits from the Office of Personnel Management

-Federal law also limits the amount creditors can garnish from your bank account to ensure that you have enough for necessary living expenses like shelter and food.
+Federal law also limits the amount creditors can garnish from your bank account to ensure that you have enough for necessary living expenses.
 Your income after legally required deductions, including state and federal taxes, determines the amount.

 The maximum wage garnishment depends on how much you make:

 The rules for bank levies related to state and federal taxes differ from other types of debt.
 The limits are similar, but pausing or stopping a tax levy is often easier.
-For example, you may be able to stop an IRS bank levy if it causes economic hardship.
+You may be able to stop an IRS bank levy if it causes economic hardship.

 What to do if you receive a notice of levy on your bank account